Kraks/contract-for-contract/cases.md

 However, for contextual contracts, some observations are only available and can be checked at event `f-ret` (which is temporally happening later).

+Example of event sequences and their contextual visualization (by indentation):
 ```
 ts1@call[f](x1,...) from sd1
 ts1@ret[f](v1) from sd1